hideyukiinada/examples/tensorflow/graph2.md

 ## Final words
 Hopefully, this article gave you some ideas about how each variable and operations in the source code get turned into actual nodes on a graph.

-TensorFlow's website also has a good article [A Tool Developer's Guide to TensorFlow Model Files] (https://www.tensorflow.org/guide/extend/model_files) to cover the high-level concepts in this area, and I recommend it.
+TensorFlow's website also has a good article [A Tool Developer's Guide to TensorFlow Model Files](https://www.tensorflow.org/guide/extend/model_files) to cover the high-level concepts in this area, and I recommend checking it out if you are interested.

 <hr>